HaidirGameCraft/HaOS/README.md

 This project inspire me from ***Nanobyte OS and The Little Book OS***.
 From the base, I use [OSDev](https://wiki.osdev.org/) to learning about it.

 ## Conclusion
 I hope this project can make me more creative and improve my knowledge as students.
+Thank you